Xithrius/Xythrion-legacy/README.md

 |  Linux  | `python3 -m pip install -r requirements.txt`  |

 ### Setting up configuration:
-* Copy `config_example.json` into `config.json`, then replace "Discord token" with your bot token that you get from [Here](https://discordapp.com/developers/applications/) after you create your bot.
+* Copy the contents of `template_config.json` into a file named `config.json` in the same directory, then replace "Discord token" with your bot token that you get from [Here](https://discordapp.com/developers/applications/), after you create your bot.

 ### Invite the bot:
-* After inviting the bot to your server with [this link](https://discordapp.com/oauth2/authorize?client_id=598030607875833856&scope=bot&permissions=37028928), run the following command, depending on your operating system:
+* After inviting the bot to your server with [this link](https://discordapp.com/oauth2/authorize?client_id=591885341812850699&scope=bot&permissions=1664470208), run the following command, depending on your operating system:

 ### Running the bot:
 |  Operating system  |  Command  |